Skip to content

 Table of Contents

-There are different ways to structure a business, including becoming a sole trader, partnership or company.
-This article will explain the three concepts, what these terms mean, how they differ from one another, and what it means for your business.
+There are different ways to structure a business, including becoming a sole trader, partnership, or company.
+Choosing the right business structure is a crucial decision that impacts various aspects of your business, including liability, taxation, and administrative responsibilities.
+Each structure offers unique benefits and drawbacks, and understanding these can help you make an informed decision that aligns with your business goals and risk tolerance.
+This article will explain these three concepts, what these terms mean, how they differ from one another, and what they mean for your business.

 Limited Liability and Business Structures